Sea Cliff Bridge: Description

 The AUD52 million 450 m bridges brace against the Tasman Sea, up to 70 m east of the original alignment of Lawrence Hargrave Drive.
 Completed in 2005, the Sea Cliff Bridge structure comprises a haunched box girder composed of prestressed concrete that was constructed using the balanced cantilever method, with five spans.
 Adjoining the Sea Cliff Bridge is the 210 m Lawrence Hargrave Drive Bridge often not considered as two separate bridges.
 This latter girder bridge that was constructed using the incremental launching method, with seven spans, ranging from 24 to 31 m, shares a common pier with the Sea Cliff Bridge.

 The bridges incorporate two traffic lanes of 3.5 to 3.8 m and a 2.5 m pedestrian pathway.
 Cyclists are allowed to use the traffic lanes and there are shoulders on either side of the road of approximately 1.2 metres (4 ft) width.

 The bridges were officially opened by the NSW Premier Morris Iemma on 11 December 2005, and were met with public approval and increased business for the area's tourism industry.

 The bridges sit in a harsh marine environment as it directly faces the open ocean and is affected by high sea swell splashing.
 It is well attested that concrete structures in such environments are especially susceptible to chloride induced corrosion of the steel reinforcement, which can eventually lead to expensive repair works and significantly decrease the life of the structure.

 Tourism

 An hour south of Sydney, the bridges have been a major tourist spot since they opened in 2005.
 The area adjacent to the bridges feature a scenic walkway surrounded by rocky cliffs that is a popular location for love padlocks.

 Pioneer Walks published the route to the lookout and encouraged spectators to participate in an "unofficial walk with no safety precautions in place".
-On 30 September 2018, a 24-year-old man hiked to the “lookout" atop the cliff overlooking the bridges, where he sat down to take a rest.
-The ground he sat on was loose, and he slid 20 m to the cliff’s edge, where he then plummeted 40 m to his death.
+On 30 September 2018, a 24-year-old man hiked to a lookout on a cliff overlooking the bridges, where the ground beneath him gave way and he slid 20 m to the cliff’s edge, where he then plummeted 40 m to his death.